sleepymalc/VSCode-LaTeX-Inkscape/README.md

 2. Type `>HyperSnips: Open Snippet File`
 3. Choose `latex.hsnips`

 Now, let move on.
 Oh wait, I need to explain to you why I want to use [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips).
 This is because this version support *math mode*.
-Namely, you can specify a particular snippet will **only** be triggered in math mode.
+Namely, you can specify a particular snippet will **only** be triggered in math environment.
 This is particularly useful when you need to switch beck and forth between text environment and math environment.
+When you use snippets after a while, you'll see why this is important!

 For further and detailed explanation for snippets, please go to check out the original blog post!